jamessouder/DataAnalysisPortfolio/README.md

 # DataAnalysisPortfolio
-Portfolio to hold case studies, data analyses, and data science projects.
+Portfolio to hold case studies and data analyses.